ultimate-pa/ultimate/README.md

 * Dominik Klumpp (@maul-esel)
 * Frank Schüssele (@schuessf)

+You can find an extensive list of past and current contributors [on our website](https://ultimate.informatik.uni-freiburg.de/#developers).

 ## Verification Tools (SV-COMP)

 Among other plugins and libraries, Ultimate contains 4 program verification tools with which we participate in [SV-COMP](sv-comp.sosy-lab.org/): Automizer, Taipan, Kojak and GemCutter.